Sowing Seeds of a Greener Future with Cornell College

 Cultivating Outreach

 The Greater Des Moines Botanical Garden is a connection point between people, plants and the natural world.
-So naturally, when Cornell connected with us and asked about help in revitalizing their plant collection, it was an enthusiastic YES from everyone on the team.
+Naturally, when Cornell connected us and asked about help in revitalizing their plant collection, it was an enthusiastic YES from everyone on the team.

 Cornell College Sustainability Task Force

-On the Cornell College Sustainability Task Force is Sam Bigalke, a Biology student, who was the one to reach out and request assistance with plant donations for re-establishing a botanical garden on the Cornell campus for class and research.
-While the greenhouse at Cornell has been mostly shut down for several years, one of the Task Force’s main goals is reopening that greenhouse for professors and students.
+On the Cornell College Sustainability Task Force is Sam Bigalke, a Biology student, who was the one to reach out.
+He requested assistance with plant donations for re-establishing a botanical garden on the Cornell campus for class and research.
+The greenhouse at Cornell has been mostly shut down for several years.
+One of the Task Force’s main goals is reopening that greenhouse for professors and students.

 The Green Team

-Aaron Harpold, Director of Horticulture, and Diane Brockshus, Curatorial Horticulturist, worked with Sam since December 2024 to determine which plants would be the ideal donations for the college.
+Aaron Harpold, Director of Horticulture, and Diane Brockshus, Curatorial Horticulturist, worked with Sam since December 2024.
+Together they to determined which plants would be the ideal donations for the college.
 Sam was open to anything the Botanical Garden had to offer!
 Because Cornell is working on building up a broad collection of plants, the initial plant list suggested to Cornell included 71 plants, representing 20 plant families.
 After Sam consulted with his professors, together they chose 46 plants for the final selection.

 Let’s Get Growing!

-This March 6, 2025, Sam visited the Botanical Garden to tour the conservatory plus greenhouses, discuss plant care and greenhouse operations, and to take a look at the offered plants in person.
+This March 6, 2025, Sam visited the Botanical Garden to tour the conservatory plus greenhouses.
+He discussed plant care and greenhouse operations, then went to take a look at the offered plants in person.
 After Sam’s tour with Diane and Laura Pence, Horticulturist, the Botanical Garden added a sampling of the scented geranium and coleus collections to the final plant list.

 Sam returned this March 31, along with Isaac Winkler, Assistant Professor of Biology at Cornell, to pick up the donated plants.
 Aaron, Diane, and Laura were on hand to help load plants into the van for the trip to their new home in Mount Vernon.